Christopher Keene: Early life and education

 Keene was born in 1946 in Berkeley, California, the son of Yvonne (née Cyr) and Jim Keene.
 His mother was of Acadian, German, and Scottish descent.
 His parents divorced in 1953 and his mother remarried to Jim San Jule in 1954 until their divorce in 1970.
 He has three siblings: Philip Keene (born 1941), Elodie Keene (born 1949), and Tamsen (née San Jule) Calhoon (born 1956).
-His mother remarried to biochemist Daniel E. Koshland Jr. in 2000, of the Haas family, the owners of Levi Strauss & Co.

 Keene studied the piano and cello in his youth.
 A highly self motivated student, he organized neighborhood productions of plays and operas while growing up and directed ensembles at his high school while a student.
 At the University of California, Berkeley he earned a degree in history instead of music; reasoning that he didn't want to waste his time re-learning skills and content he had already mastered.

 Career

 Keene made his first foray into opera conducting in a 1965 production of Benjamin Britten's The Rape of Lucretia at Berkeley.
-In 1966 he became Assistant Conductor at the San Francisco Opera under Kurt Herbert Adler, and served in the same capacity at the San Diego Opera in 1967.
+In 1966 he became assistant conductor at the San Francisco Opera under Kurt Herbert Adler, and served in the same capacity at the San Diego Opera in 1967.
 At Adler's recommendation, Gian Carlo Menotti hired Keene to conduct The Saint of Bleecker Street at the 1968 Spoleto Festival.
-He remained associated with the Spoleto Festival for many years, serving as Music Director there from 1972 to 1976.
+He remained associated with the Spoleto Festival for many years, serving as music director there from 1972 to 1976.
 In 1977 he co-founded the Spoleto Festival USA, where he was Music Director from 1977 to 1980.

 From 1969 to 1971 Keene was Music Director of Eliot Feld's American Ballet Company.
 In 1969 he was honored with the Julius Rudel Award for conducting.

 In 1969, Keene joined the staff of the New York City Opera, where he debuted the following year with Ginastera's Don Rodrigo (with Salvador Novoa).
 He was to conduct a great array of operas at that theatre, including the world premiere of Menotti's The Most Important Man (with Harry Theyard, 1971), as well as La traviata, Le nozze di Figaro (with Michael Devlin in the title role), The Makropoulos Case, Susannah, Tosca (with Marisa Galvany), Beatrix Cenci, Faust, Die Zauberflöte (with Syble Young as the Queen of the Night), L'incoronazione di Poppea, Ariadne auf Naxos, Médée (in the Italian version), I puritani (with Beverly Sills), Salome, A Village Romeo and Juliet, La fanciulla del West, Andrea Chénier, L'amour des trois oranges, The Turn of the Screw (with Phyllis Treigle as Miss Jessel), Jay Reise's Rasputin, Schoenberg's Moses und Aron, Zimmermann's Die Soldaten, and Stewart Wallace's Harvey Milk.